William Roy: The Anglo-French survey

 spherical excess of the triangles of the survey.
-By the end of that year he had completed measurements at all but two of the trigonometric stations.
+By the end of that year Roy had completed measurements at all but two of the trigonometric stations.
 Many of the measurements, particularly the cross channel sightings, were taken at night using intense flares (handled by the artillery).
 Others required the placing of the instrument on church towers, or even on scaffolded steeples, and in their absence it was sometimes necessary to use a specially constructed portable tower some 30 feet high.

 The final report of 1790 presents figures for the distance between Paris and Greenwich as well as the precise latitude, longitude and height of the British triangulation stations.
 Throughout the survey Roy took every opportunity to fix the position of as many landmarks as possible and these formed the basis of the topographic surveys from which new maps could be prepared.
 Roy died when only three pages of his final report remained to be proofed.

 Roy's scientific legacy

 Roy's use of scientific advancements and accurate mathematical formulae paved the way for modern geodesic surveying.
-His tenure and his work are the dividing line between older, approximate mappings and newer, highly accurate ones in Britain.
+His work proved to be the dividing line in Britain between the older, approximate cartography and newer, highly accurate methods.
 He is cited repeatedly in early nineteenth-century mathematics textbooks for his use of spherical trigonometry in surveying.

-Early twentieth-century technical books on modern surveying and geodesy include Roy's work as the historical starting point for the modern profession.
-Perhaps his greatest legacy of all was the work of the Ordnance Survey which commenced in 1791, one year after his death, by extending the basic Anglo-French Survey (1784–1790) to the rest of Great Britain over the following sixty years.
+Early twentieth-century books on surveying and geodesy include Roy's work as the historical starting point for the modern profession.
+His greatest legacy was in establishing the principles and standards that would underpin the work of the Ordnance Survey which began in 1791, one year after his death.
+It extended the basic Anglo-French Survey (1784–1790) to the rest of Great Britain over the following sixty years.